jiatangz/jiatangz.github.io/source/_posts/About-me.md

 # About me

-This is Jiatang Zhou, first year PhD student at SFU.
+This is Jiatang Zhou, first year PhD student at SFU with [Tianzheng Wang](https://www2.cs.sfu.ca/~tzwang/pubs.html)

 <br>